AgustinAllamanoCosta/Pulpero/README.md

 The plugin adapter will prepare the environment, download the latest version of the core, run the setup functions and spawn a Lua process with the service interface for the core.

-If all went well you now can access the chat in the right side bar.
+If all went well you now can access the chat in the left side bar.

 <img src="./VSCodeExample.png" alt="vscode" height="600" width="500"/>